OliverDrechsler/front_door_intercom_automation/README.md

 ## ToDo's:

-- [x] write unit tests
+- [ ] write full documentation
+- [ ] add precommit checks (lint,bandit and pytest)
-- [ ] documentation
+- [ ] add fdia.py command line args to generate config and set new password
-- [x] generate code api docu via sphinx and add it to readthedocs.org
-- [x] docu and pictures about circurit layout and wiring
 - [ ] pictures how i build the hardware
 - [ ] pictures and docu how i mounted RPi Zero with Cam
 - [ ] pictures and docu how i mounted blink cam